Here are a few of our favourites.......

 Season is 21 May to 7 October with 3-night packages starting on a Sunday or Wednesday and 6-night packages commencing on a Sunday.
 Rates include accommodation, all meals, daily horseback riding, use of ranch facilities, day and evening activities and use of fly-fishing equipment.

 Luxury accommodations include the Ranch House Suite, Cariboo Suite and the sought-after, ultra-private Canvas Cabins - luxury tent suites overlooking Siwash Lake.
 Various dining venues are all serving extraordinary, locally sourced, gourmet cuisine.
-Season is 1 June to 30 September and rates include: luxury accommodation, all meals, soft and alcoholic beverages, activities with private guide including horse programme, fly-fishing, hiking, skeet shooting, archery, wilderness survival and foraging tours, kayaking, yoga and daily guided horseback rides.
+The season is 1 June to 30 September and rates include: Luxury accommodation, all meals, soft and alcoholic beverages, activities with a private guide including a horse programme, fly-fishing, hiking, skeet shooting, archery, wilderness survival and foraging tours, kayaking, yoga and daily guided horseback rides.
 Nanny service is also available at extra cost.